jmriesen/rust-RSM/README.md

 ## [lang-server](./lang-server)
 This is a language server for M.
-This was a spur-of-the-moment weekend project, and more or less only gives you some basic syntax highlighting/syntax error detection.
+This was a spur-of-the-moment weekend project that more or less only gives you some basic syntax highlighting/syntax error detection.
-I think there are a lot of neat things you could do with a language server.
+There are a lot of useful features I would like to see from an M language server;
+however the rest of the project will have to mature before I can start working on those features.

 Future feature ideas:
-- Find all assumed variables and indirection calls.
+- Find all assumed variables and indirection calls
-- Renaming variables
+- Rename variables
 - Find all references
 - Lint for unused and assumed variables
 - Extract method
 - Introduce package scoping

-One of the biggest roadblocks as I see to refactoring in M is the dynamic scoping of variables.
+One of the biggest roadblocks I see to refactoring in M is the dynamic scoping of variables.

 Example of dynamic scoping:
 ```